Stephan-Pe/WSL-PHP-Devenviroment/README.md

 -rw-r--r--  1 user user    63 Jan 20 16:53 composer.json
 -rw-r--r--  1 user user 21696 Jan 20 16:53 composer.lock
 ```
-You can see that your folder is now liked to the c drive
+You can see that your folder is now linked to the c drive

 4. To enable Apache to serve from this folder first you have to enable userdir for Apache
 - ``` sudo a2enmod userdir```